 - a.
-Visit the website and/or talk with a current student.
-(Call us at (530) 422-7923 and we can set up a conversation with a student enrolled in the program you have identified as your interest.) - b.
-Start your online application at weimar.edu./admissions/apply-online/ - c.
-Read the student handbook which can be found at http://weimar.edu/ admissions/ - d.
-E-mail (studentservices@weimar.edu) or call Student Recruitment (530) 422-7923 to ask questions or schedule a talk with an Academic Advisor.
+Visit the website at weimar.edu for more information. - b.
+Email (admissions@weimar.edu) or call an Admissions Representative at (530) 422-7950 to ask questions or schedule a talk with an Academic Advisor. - c.
+Start your online application at weimar.edu/admissions/aply-online/ - d.
+Read the student handbook which can be found at http://weimar.edu/admissions/